- Academic Affairs

 - Cover liquid spills with absorbent and scoop into an appropriate disposal container.

-- Wet mop dry substances to avoid spreading hazardous dust, provided it is non-water reactive.
+- Wet-mop dry substances to avoid spreading hazardous dust, provided it is not water-reactive.

 - If spilled chemical is a volatile solvent, transfer disposal bag to a hood for containment.